 Natasha Thompson is the current Group's Chief Financial Officer and Company Secretary.
-Natasha is a qualified Chartered Accountant and member of AICD.
+Natasha is a qualified Chartered Accountant and a graduate of the AICD Company Director's Course and is currently completing a Master of Laws.
 She has held senior finance and governance executive positions in ASX listed corporates and not for profits for more than 15 years.